EHronek02/airbnb-clone-project/README.md

 - `id` - unique identifier for property objects
 - `host_id` - references the user who owns the property
 - `title` - Title of the listing
+- `description` - description of the property
 - `location` - address/ general location of the property
 - `price_per_night` - cost per night
+- `max_guests` - maximum guest accomodate
+- `is_available` - status of the property if is available or not
+- `created_at` - date object was created
+- `updated_at` - date object was updated

 **Relationships:**
 - Each property belongs to one host (user)